Kilo-Loco/drafts/amplify-getting-started-flutter/02_create_a_flutter_app.md

 - Implement a grid of widgets
 - Take pictures with the device camera

+## Key Concepts

+- Navigator - This tutorial will be using the Flutter Navigator 2.0, which uses a list of pages to determine which view should be displayed using a declarative implementation.
+- Callbacks - In order to send data from one object to another, we will be using callbacks for communication.
+A callback is similar to a function in that it can be passed an arguement from the call site, but it executes code elsewhere.

 # Implementation

 Start Visual Studio Code and create a new Flutter project with a name of your choice.